RossBoylan/mccli/bin/python/Notes.md

         File "J:\source\repos\mccli\bin\python\montecarlo.py", line 222, in beta_native
           if sds**2 > means*(1-means):
       ValueError: The truth value of an array with more than one element is ambiguous.
 Use a.any() or a.all()
-  - [ ] beta range test for sd is wrong direction
   - [ ] In particular, `InpFile` should use the new, percentile-based logic to achieve correlation, instead of unreliable use of internal random generator state.
   - [ ] Allow specification of log-normal parameters the old way (on the log scale) (maybe)
   - [ ] Allow specification of truncated distributions; current code does censoring, bringing extreme values in to the boundary. (maybe)